Bit-Wasp/bitcoin-php/doc/Transaction.md

  is used to create unsigned transactions, or simply to create a transaction from an API response.

  An input can be added to the transaction using:

-  - TxBuilder::input(); providing the txid string, and vout index, along with a script (default is empty), and sequence (default is MAX)
+   `TxBuilder::input()` - providing the txid string, and vout index, along with a script (default is empty), and sequence (default is MAX)

-  - TxBuilder::inputs(); by providing an array of `TransactionInputInterface`
+   `TxBuilder::inputs()` - by providing an array of `TransactionInputInterface`

-  - TxBuilder::spendOutPoint(); which takes an OutPoint, and optionally a script and sequence.
+   `TxBuilder::spendOutPoint()` - which takes an OutPoint, and optionally a script and sequence.

-  - TxBuilder::spendOutPointFrom(); which takes a transaction, and a vout index, and optionally a script and sequence
+   `TxBuilder::spendOutPointFrom()` - which takes a transaction, and a vout index, and optionally a script and sequence

  An output can be added using:
-  - TxBuilder::output(); providing a value, and a script.
+  `TxBuilder::output()` - providing a value, and a script.
-  - TxBuilder::payToAddress(); providing a value, and an AddressInterface
-  - TxBuilder::outputs(); providing an array of `TransactionOutputInterface`
+  `TxBuilder::payToAddress()` - providing a value, and an AddressInterface `TxBuilder::outputs()` - providing an array of `TransactionOutputInterface`

  Witness data can be added using:
-  - TxBuilder::witnesses(); providing an array of `ScriptWitnessInterface`
+  `TxBuilder::witnesses()` - providing an array of `ScriptWitnessInterface`

 ```php
 use BitWasp\Bitcoin\Bitcoin;